mahdihasnat/Course-Mela/back-end/README.md

 CREATE DATABASE coursemela;

 # Grant all privileges to our admin
-GRANT ALL PRIVILEGES ON DATABASE coursemela to coursemelaadmin
+GRANT ALL PRIVILEGES ON DATABASE coursemela to coursemelaadmin;
 ```